soyart/artnoi.com/artnoi.com/src/blog/etc/audiophiles/analysis/index.md

 The differences between original (source) signal and its output (sink) are *audio artifacts*.
 Artifacts include noise and distortion.

-There are ways to quantify fidelity, which are discussed in this [old blog post](../audio-fidelity/).
+There are ways to quantify fidelity, which are discussed in this [very old blog post](../audio-fidelity/).

 The ideal fidelity is 100% fidelity, which means that the output audio signal is perfectly identical to the original source audio.
 Most audio engineers aim for highest fidelity within